-UCAN Academy, comprised of three campuses across Chicago, is an innovative 1st through 12th grade year-round therapeutic day school.
+UCAN Academy, comprised of two campuses across Chicago, is an innovative 1st through 12th grade year-round therapeutic day school.
 A special education curriculum is used by experienced staff to help students who have experienced difficulties in previous school settings and who benefit from a smaller, more individualized classroom setting.
 As the largest and one of the most recognized therapeutic day schools in the area, each child enrolled in UCAN Academy comes to us with a unique set of needs.
 We use a staff-intense environment for more one-on-one attention.
 Our students, while coming from diverse and distinct backgrounds, have all experienced difficulties in public or private school settings.
 Many have become discouraged about learning.
 We help them to see schooling in a positive light and to reach their highest potential.